 A student aged 16 or 17 has the legal right to live independently in the UK and may make their own accommodation arrangements.
-However, when a 16 or 17 year old applies for a visa under Tier 4 (General), they must have their parents’ or legal guardian’s permission both to travel to the UK and to live independently.
+However, when a 16 or 17 year old applies for a visa under Student Route, they must have their parents’ or legal guardian’s permission both to travel to the UK and to live independently.

-A failure to comply with the requirements above could result in the University losing its ability to sponsor students under its Tier 4 licence.
-As such, prior to registering on their course, all students under 18 years of age who are sponsored under the University’s Tier 4 licence must provide the University with the information required within the student’s Acceptance Form.
+A failure to comply with the requirements above could result in the University losing its ability to sponsor students under its Student Route licence.
+As such, prior to registering on their course, all students under 18 years of age who are sponsored under the University’s Student Route licence must provide the University with the information required within the student’s Acceptance Form.

 The student must also keep the College and University updated as to any change in their living arrangements in the UK e.g. change of address.
 If there is a failure to provide the above information, the College and University reserve the right to refuse to register on the student on their course and/or enable them to continue their studies if they are already registered.